Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device-template.md

 # Creating a Device Template

 In the previous step, we connected the devices and verified that the data is being sent to the Cloud.
-In this step, by assigning a device template to the device.
-It will change the data sent from the device to a state where we can create widgets in the dashboard.
+In this step, by assigning a device template to the device, and it will change the data sent from the device to a state where we can create widgets in the dashboard.

 A device template defines the format of data that a device sends.
 A device template is a set of capabilities, and each item consists of a capability name, data type.
 It is created according to the type of data sent by the device.